www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_offices.md

 `external_parent_id`** | no | string | The external id for the parent office.
 This can be used instead of parent_id, but only one of this or parent_id may be included.
 If both are included, this will fail.
 `external_id`** | no | string | The external_id for the office.

-\* - The tiered office feature is available only for customers with the Pro or Enterprise Greenhouse Recruiting package.
+\* - The tiered office feature is available only for customers with the Advanced or Expert Greenhouse Recruiting package.
 Use of this field will return an error for other Greenhouse Recruiting customers.

-\** - The external_id feature is available only for customers with the Enterprise Greenhouse Recruiting package.
+\** - The external_id feature is available only for customers with the Expert Greenhouse Recruiting package.
 Use of this field will return an error for other Greenhouse Recruiting customers.